Drenso/symfony-oidc/README.md

             #custom_client_headers: []
             #code_challenge_method: ~ # Code challenge method, can be null, 'S256' or 'plain'
             #disable_nonce: false # Set to true when nonce verification should not be used
+            #allow_discovery_access_token_issuer: false # Set to true to allow the non-standard `access_token_issuer` field from the discovery document.
+See docs/adfs.md for details.

         # Add any extra client
         #link: # Will be accessible using $linkOidcClient